-Raise your hand if you’ve heard that before on a Friday night.
 When it comes to old standbys, El Coyote is about as accurate as that term gets.
-Established in 1931, this restaurant is one of those few LA spots that have grown up with the city, generation by generation.
-To go into all its crazy history would require a separate article entirely, but assuming you’re already at your computer, go ahead and google Sharon Tate.
+Established in 1931, this landmark Mexican restaurant on Beverly Blvd. is one of the few LA spots that has grown up with the city, generation by generation.
+To go into all its crazy history would require a separate piece entirely, but assuming you’re already at your computer, go ahead and google Sharon Tate.

-Yet we have a hunch El Coyote already knows this about themselves.
-It’s probably why they’ve survived longer than almost anyone and will still have lines out the door this weekend.
-No, you shouldn’t come for the food and that’s alright.
-You should come here for the drinks, the history, the atmosphere, the conversation, and inevitably, the sloppy walk home.
+It’s why El Coyote has survived longer than almost anyone and still has lines out the door every weekend.
+It’s not about the food - it’s about the history, the atmosphere, the conversation, and the community.
+And yes, even the sloppy walk home afterwards.

-One of the restaurant’s signature dishes, named after one of their original patrons, it’s nothing fancy, but the perfect dish to wash down with the help of those margaritas.
+One of the restaurant’s signature dishes, named after one of their original patrons, is nothing fancy, but the perfect dish to wash down with the help of those margaritas.

 Many people come to El Coyote for the burritos.
 They are simply enormous and doused in a red sauce.
 Though you can choose any protein to put inside, we recommend their juicy pork the most.

 Is this a regular sizzling plate of fajitas?
 Absolutely.
 But the shrimp are fresh, plump, and taste great when wrapped up in a flour tortilla.